Customer Journey Map

 • Persona-based maps represent a customer’s experience at each touchpoint.
 However, the company creates a different map for each ICP they target.

-Benefits of a customer journey map
+What are the benefits of a customer journey map?

 • Boost customer satisfaction.
 Because CJMs provide a detailed look into customer motivations, thoughts, and feelings, organizations better understand and empathize with their customers.
 This empathy helps them alleviate pain points and create more satisfaction in the customer experience.